Glaucoma (easy read)

 The optician then might use a machine that looks into your eyes with a blue light.

-If you have glaucoma your optician will ask you to go to a hospital eye clinic for help.
+If you have glaucoma, the optician will arrange for you to go to an eye clinic for help.

 You will get a letter telling you where to go.